Using creative arts to facilitate healing is not a new practice.

 - Positive Psychology Art Coaching (available on Udemy)

-This course teaches coaching that supports children’s self-esteem, confidence, and wellbeing using arts and can be adapted for a combination of one-to-one and group coaching sessions.
+This course teaches coaching that supports children’s self-esteem, confidence, and wellbeing using arts and can be adapted for a combination of one-to-one and online group coaching sessions.

 How to Use Creative Arts in Counseling